Longmont, Colorado

 The freeze

 An exclusive booking arrangement locks wrestling away from the Opera House almost immediately after the first event.
-The win is treated as if it never had permission to grow, which only makes the buried result more important to the people who remember it.
+The result from Battle for Main Street is never officially released, leaving the dispute unresolved.

 November 16, 2025